Daria Kasatkina: 2021: Two singles titles

-2022: First Major semifinal, Russian No. 1, World No. 8
+2022: First major semifinal, Russian No. 1, world No. 8

 Kasatkina began the year ranked No. 26.
 She first played the Melbourne Summer Set 2, a WTA 250 event, as the third seed; here, she reached the semifinals by defeating Anna Kalinskaya, Madison Keys, and Nuria Párrizas Díaz before losing to eventual champion Amanda Anisimova.
 The next week, she reached a second consecutive semifinal, this time at the Sydney International, a WTA 500 event.
-She defeated eighth seed Sofia Kenin, Elise Mertens, and second seed Garbiñe Muguruza, before losing to fifth seed and eventual champion Paula Badosa.
-Kasatkina next reached the third round of the 2022 Australian Open as the 25th seed, defeating qualifier Stefanie Vögele and Magda Linette before falling to seventh seed Iga Świątek.
+She defeated eighth seed Sofia Kenin, Elise Mertens, and second seed Garbiñe Muguruza, before losing to fifth seed and eventual champion, Paula Badosa.
+Kasatkina next reached the third round of the 2022 Australian Open as the 25th seed, defeating qualifier Stefanie Vögele and Magda Linette, before falling to seventh seed Iga Świątek.

-Kasatkina performed poorly in the next hard court events as she was defeated by Iga Swiatek in both Dubai and Doha in the first and third rounds respectively.
-She lost to Angelique Kerber in Indian Wells 3rd round and to Aliaksandra Sasnovich in Miami 2nd round in receipt of first round byes.
+In the next hardcourt events, Kasatkina was defeated by Iga Świątek in both Dubai and Doha in the first and third rounds, respectively.
+She lost to Angelique Kerber in Indian Wells third round and to Aliaksandra Sasnovich in Miami second round in receipt of first-round byes.

-At the Italian Open, she reached her first WTA 1000 semifinal of the season and second of her career, where she was defeated by Ons Jabeur after having a match point.
-As a result, she returned to the top 20 in the rankings, becoming once again the No. 1 Russian player on 16 May 2022.
+At the Italian Open, she reached her first WTA 1000 semifinal of the season and second of her career, where she was defeated by Ons Jabeur, after having a match point.
+As a result, she returned to the top 20 in the rankings, once again becoming the No. 1 Russian player on 16 May 2022.

 Kasatkina entered the French Open as the 20th seed.
 She defeated lucky loser Rebecca Šramková, qualifier Fernanda Contreras, Shelby Rogers, and 28th seed Camila Giorgi to reach the quarterfinals, matching her best result at the tournament from 2018.
 She then went one step further, defeating compatriot and 29th seed Veronika Kudermetova to reach her maiden Grand Slam semifinal.
 She then lost in straight sets to world No. 1, Iga Świątek, for the fourth time this year.
-This run secured her a top 15 ranking for the first time since early 2019.